marcbaetica/Automation-Testing-Scripts/README.md

 #Automation Testing Package (w scripts)

 This repository serves as the backbone of a local set of tools for real time automatic testing, data generation & analysis.
-Currently the ... is mainly for deployment on a freshly initiated Debian VM locally or on the cloud.
+Currently this custom package is mainly for deployment on a freshly initiated Debian local machine or on a VM on the cloud.

 Technologies and tools:
 -